integreat-io/map-transform/README.md

 ```

 The target object will only include values from the source object that is
-"mentioned" by the mapping object.
+"picked up" by the paths on the mapping object.
+Other values are discarded.

 The paths for the source data may also include brackets to indicate arrays in
 the data.
 It is usually not necessary, as MapTransform will map any array it
 finds, but it may be good to indicate what you expect from the source data, and
 it may be important if you plan to reverse transform the mapping object.

-To pass on the value on the pipeline, use an empty path `''` or a dot `'.'`.
+To pass on the value in the pipeline, without going down a path, use a dot

-Another feature of the bracket notation, is that you may pick a single item from
+`'.'`.

-an array by indicating the array index in the brackets.
+You may pick a single item from an array by indicating an index within brackets:

 ```javascript
 const def5 = {